luna/luna-book/explorer.md

 The Explorer consists of three panels – expression editor <span class="uiref">1</span>, suggestions list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
 The expression editor is always active and listens for your input, so you can start typing as soon as the explorer appears on your screen.

 The circle below the Explorer is called a node<span class="uiref">4</span>.
-It is visualization of the component you are going to create.
+It is a preview of the component you are going to create.
 You will learn more about nodes in the following chapter.

 > **[info] Improvements ahead!**
 >